 The Chairperson appoints the Task Force members.

-The majority of members of each Task Force shall be active members of the Affiliate, but it may include active, associate, and student members.
+The majority of members of each Task Force shall be active members of the Affiliate, but the Task Force may include active, associate, and student members.

-The formation, responsibilities, and membership of the Task Force is reported in the minutes of the Affiliate meeting along with the timeline for responsibilities to be completed.
+The formation, responsibilities, and membership of a Task Force is reported in the minutes of the Affiliate meeting, along with the timeline for responsibilities to be completed.

-ARTICLE IX.
+ARTICLE VIII.
 AMENDMENTS